assiist-team/1584-inventory/dev_docs/actively_implementing/COLLAPSE_DUPLICATE_ITEMS_UI_PLAN.md

 Recommended approach:
 - Add optional UI-only field: `uiGroupKey?: string` on `TransactionItemFormData`.
   - For Wayfair: set `uiGroupKey` from the line item identity (e.g., source line index + sku + base description), so grouping doesn’t depend on parsing “(1/24)” suffix.
-  - For manual items: default `uiGroupKey` computed from description + sku + price fields.
+  - For manual items: default `uiGroupKey` computed from sku + price fields (items with null/empty SKU are not grouped).

 ### Context: TransactionDetail (persisted `Item`)
 Same as inventory lists, but we must **not** group across sections: